SCRT-HQ/VaporShell/docs/glossary/New-VSLogsDestination.md

----
-layout: glossary
-title: New-VSLogsDestination
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSLogsDestination

 ## SYNOPSIS
-Adds an AWS::Logs::Destination resource to the template
+Adds an AWS::Logs::Destination resource to the template.
+The AWS::Logs::Destination resource specifies a CloudWatch Logs destination.
+A destination encapsulates a physical resource (such as an Amazon Kinesis data stream and enables you to subscribe that resource to a stream of log events.

 ## SYNTAX